Vitamin C and Niacinamide for Dark Spots – Which is better? Vitamin C and Niacinamide for Dark Spots – Which is better?

 If you want fast brightening and anti-ageing perks, go for vitamin C. On the other hand, if you need a soothing, all-rounder formula, opt for niacinamide.

 Yes!
-Despite old myths, studies now confirm that vitamin C and niacinamide can be paired together without issues.
+Despite old myths, studies now confirm that you can pair niacinamide and vitamin C together without issues.
 In fact, combining them may give you double the benefits - vitamin C targets pigmentation and brightens, while niacinamide strengthens the skin barrier and calms irritation.

 How To Use These Ingredients In Your Routine?